openSUSE/k8s-supportconfig-plugin/README.md

 # k8s-supportconfig-plugin

-Kubernetes plugin log collector for supportconfig part of the [supportutils](https://github.com/openSUSE/supportutils) suite
+Kubernetes plugin log collector for supportconfig part of the [supportutils](https://github.com/openSUSE/supportutils) suite.
+NOTE: The instructions have been tested on openSUSE and SUSE systems.

 ## Overview
 This script purpose is to include [Rancher's log collector](https://github.com/rancherlabs/support-tools/tree/master/collection/rancher/v2.x/logs-collector) when supportconfig is executed so that as much as kubernetes data can be gathered